Pick a Star: Plot

 Cecelia (Rosina Lawrence) enters a talent show in Waterloo, Kansas with the promise that the winner will be given a part in a movie.
-Lawrence wins but never receives her prize because the organizer (Russell Hicks) has run off with the cash.
+Cecilia wins but never receives her prize because the organizer (Russell Hicks) has run off with the cash.

-The emcee, Joe Jenkins (Jack Haley), feels partly responsible for her disappointment and promises Lawrence that he will go to Hollywood to launch her career as a movie star.
+The emcee, Joe Jenkins (Jack Haley), feels partly responsible for her disappointment and promises Cecilia that he will go to Hollywood to launch her career as a movie star.
 He sells his garage and moves to Hollywood, but is only able to find a job bussing tables at a local nightclub.
-He writes to Lawrence, however, that he has become a successful entertainer.
+He writes to Cecilia, however, that he has become a successful entertainer.

-Lawrence has in the meantime crossed paths with Latin lover movie idol Rinaldo Lopez (Mischa Auer), who arrives in Waterloo when his plane makes an emergency landing there.
-Two of the other passengers give their plane tickets to Lawrence and her sister Nellie (Patsy Kelly), who then accompany Auer to Hollywood.
+Cecilia has in the meantime crossed paths with Latin lover movie idol Rinaldo Lopez (Mischa Auer), who arrives in Waterloo when his plane makes an emergency landing there.
+Two of the other passengers give their plane tickets to Cecilia and her sister Nellie (Patsy Kelly), who then accompany Rinaldo to Hollywood.

-When she surprises Haley by showing up at the nightclub where he works Haley pretends that he is part of the floor show rather than just a busboy.
-Lawrence sees through the ruse and leaves with Auer.
-Haley follows Lawrence as she leaves, and is hit by a studio mogul Mr. Klawheimer (Charles Halton), who gives Haley a job as a studio driver in order to avoid a lawsuit.
+When she surprises Joe by showing up at the nightclub where he works Joe pretends that he is part of the floor show rather than just a busboy.
+Cecilia sees through the ruse and leaves with Rinaldo.
+Joe follows Cecilia as she leaves, and is hit by a studio mogul Mr. Klawheimer (Charles Halton), who gives Joe a job as a studio driver in order to avoid a lawsuit.

-Meanwhile Auer takes the girls to the studio to watch musical star Dagmar (Lyda Roberti) shoot an elaborate scene modeled after the extravagant numbers shot by Busby Berkeley.
-Kelly wanders onto the set where Laurel and Hardy are filming a scene in a Mexican barroom, directed by (James Finlayson).
+Meanwhile Rinaldo takes the girls to the studio to watch musical star Dagmar (Lyda Roberti) shoot an elaborate scene modeled after the extravagant numbers shot by Busby Berkeley.
+Nellie wanders onto the set where Laurel and Hardy are filming a scene in a Mexican barroom, directed by James Finlayson.
 After watching them film a brawl, she asks the team whether they're afraid of hurting themselves.
 Hardy explains that the bottles they hit each other with are lightweight phonies and offer their heads in demonstration.
-Kelly grabs an actual liquor bottle by mistake and knocks the team out cold.
+Nellie grabs an actual liquor bottle by mistake and knocks the team out cold.

-While Kelly is distracted Auer invites Lawrence to his apartment.
-They are driven there by Haley, who sees what Auer has in mind, and drives back to the studio to get Kelly after dropping Lawrence and Auer off.
-While Haley and Kelly return, Lawrence is crying, prompting Kelly to knock Auer out cold.
-Haley stays to revive Auer when Lawrence and Kelly leave, and Auer promises that he will try to get Lawrence a job in the movies.
+While Nellie is distracted Rinaldo invites Cecilia to his apartment.
+They are driven there by Joe, who sees what Rinaldo has in mind, and drives back to the studio to get Nellie after dropping Cecilia and Rinaldo off.
+While Joe and Nellie return, Cecilia is crying, prompting Nellie to knock Rinaldo out cold.
+Joe stays to revive Rinaldo when Cecilia and Nellie leave, and Rinaldo promises that he will try to get Cecilia a job in the movies.

 Later Laurel and Hardy engage in a musical competition involving a trumpet and a tiny harmonica.
 When Hardy accidentally swallows the harmonica Laurel shows how to continue to play it by pressing the right spots on Hardy's belly.

-Roberti storms off the set in a fit of pique.
-A fed-up studio shoehorns Lawrence in her place and she makes good after Haley helps her overcome her stage fright during her screen test.
+Dagmar storms off the set in a fit of pique.
+A fed-up studio shoehorns Cecilia in her place and she makes good after Joe helps her overcome her stage fright during her screen test.